jaanae/devops-workshop/Week2.md

 Hint!
 [Create a project](/Week1.md)

-# 2. Ask Jaana or Eelia to change namespace priviledges
+# 2. Ask the instructors to change your namespace priviledges

+The mysql container image that this exercise uses, is built to use the root user.
+Namespaces/projects with default privileges cannot run containers as root.
+In production environments the containers are built to use non root users to ensure better security, but using root users for demos and exercises is ok.
 [Slack channel](.slack)

+- When your namespace has escalated priviledges, proceed to the next step.

 # 2. Creating a batabase image
 1. In the upper left corner, click on Developer